Security-Onion-Solutions/securityonion-docs/homenet.rst

 Homenet
 =======

-Currently homenet is only used for Suricata, but could be used for other tools in the future.
+Currently homenet is only used for :ref:`suricata`, but could be used for other tools in the future.

 Configuration
 -------------